-What does it mean to “think like a girl?”
+What does it mean to be “well”?

-Our most core “coding” is called our belief system.
-Most of us think we know what we believe and would give certain answers if asked.
-What you say you believe and even what you think you believe is often not what you really believe.
-What determines what you believe, is not what you say but what you do.
-Your actions, not your words, are the most accurate indication of your true beliefs.
-As women and girls, we have been taught to believe certain things about ourselves that may or may not actually be true.
-It is these underlyling beliefs, however, that drive every one of our actions.
+Most of us think we know what we believe and would give certain answers if asked, but what you say you believe and even what you think you believe is often not what you really believe.
+It is your actions, not your words, that are the most accurate indication of your true beliefs.

 Deconstruction is the first step in the process of deprogramming your beliefs and reprogramming them to be more in alignment with your own values.